Codecademy/docs/content/python/concepts/built-in-functions/terms/format/format.md

 - 'paths/computer-science'
 ---

-The **format()** function returns a string from an input value, formatted to the specified specifications.
+The **format()** function returns a string from an input value, formatted to the provided specifications.

 ## Syntax